 By Jerusha Yoder

-Jerusha Yoder serves as director of marketing at Brewton-Parker College
+Jerusha Yoder serves as director of marketing for Brewton-Parker College.

 No comments on this item Please log in to comment by clicking here